jose-lopez/sentence-debugger/README.md

 Clean sentences: These set includes only clean sentences both without restoration and those that have been restored.

-Noisy sentences: They are noisy sentences whose gaps have been identified in double brackets.
+Noisy sentences: They are noisy sentences whose gaps have been identified and marked up with spetial characters like –⏑⏑.
 For programming purposes it has been assumed that the above standard markup option defines the correct way to identify noisy regions in a sentence.

 Strange sentences: These sentences correspond to those ones in which a noisy region does not follow the standard way of representation.